 You can lower your chance for a stroke by taking the proper steps.
 Here are 4 tips to reduce your risk.

 Educate yourself.
 Knowledge is the first step in protecting yourself.
 Know that the risk exists.
 Less than half of all people with afib think they have an increased risk for stroke.
 Only one in three thinks afib is serious.
 You and your loved ones should know the warning signs of stroke, so that you can get help quickly if one occurs.

 Stick with your afib treatment plan.
 The next step toward reducing your risk for stroke is to work closely with your health care provider to treat your afib.
 Often you can manage afib with a mix of medications and medical procedures.
 Blood thinners, such as aspirin or prescription anti-coagulants, reduce the risk of blood clots developing, and therefore help prevent stroke.
+Always consult with your doctor before starting or adjusting your medications.
 Keeping afib under control can make a stroke less likely.

 Make healthy lifestyle choices.
 Even small changes can make a difference.
 Make heart-smart choices, exercise regularly, and eat healthy foods, like lots of fruits and vegetables.
 Keep your blood pressure, cholesterol, and weight in check.
 If you drink alcohol, do so in moderation; do not binge drink.
 If you smoke, quit.